 Cooking can be quite a hassle especially after a long day at work or school.
 I am not sure about you but I do get very impatient when I am hungry and tired.
 Planning the menu, preparing the ingredients and cooking is just too much work then.
 I am sure many of you could relate to this.
-Hence, having several fast and easy recipes in hand is extremely helpful.
-That is how kimchi fried rice recipe came about.
+Hence, having several fast and easy recipes at hand is extremely helpful.
+That is how this kimchi fried rice recipe came about.

 Overnight rice is normally used as it is perfect for cooking fried rice.
 In this awesome kimchi fried rice recipe, I boiled the rice 20 minutes before cooking.
 Right after that, the pot of rice was placed into the oven at 50 degrees Celcius with the cover removed.
 The aim was to remove as much moisture as possible from the rice.
 You may also place the rice in the refrigerator.
 Just let it cool down to room temperature before doing so.